tflander/scalaJsonDsl/README.md

 - Fix the failing test.
 The parser consumes "{}" and tries to match it against "TODO: create lexical expression for parsing".
   This is a mis-match.
 What is the simplest expression that matches "{}"?
 Replace the TODO with that expression.

+- Run the test and verify that it is green.

+- Continue by checking out step1 (git checkout -f step1)

 Notes
 ------